pedro412/formBuilder/README.md

-## Form buider exersice for codility
+## Form builder exercise for codility

 DOM Testing and manipulation with JS